PyTables/PyTables/doc/source/usersguide/optimization.rst

-With that compression setup, we ran the benchmark in bench/b2nd_compare_getslice.py, which compares the throughput of slicing a 4-dimensional array of 50x100x300x250 long floats along each of its dimensions for PyTables with b2nd slicing (optimized via direct chunk access), PyTables with flat slicing (via the HDF5 filter mechanism), and h5py (which also uses the HDF5 filter).
+With that compression setup, we ran the benchmark in bench/b2nd_compare_getslice.py, which compares the throughput of slicing a 4-dimensional array of 50x100x300x250 long floats (2.8GB) along each of its dimensions for PyTables with flat slicing (via the HDF5 filter mechanism), PyTables with b2nd slicing (optimized via direct chunk access), and h5py (which also uses the HDF5 filter).
 The result for a chunkshape of 10x25x50x50 is shown in :ref:`figure <b2ndSlicing-vs-filter-smallChunk>`.

 .. _b2ndSlicing-vs-filter-smallChunk: